Tongue-tie Postnatal Care and Lactation Support London

 How is a tongue-tie assessed and treated?

 The Assessment: A professional assessment involves more than a quick look.
 It includes a full history of your feeding experience and a gentle physical examination.
 Using a gloved finger, I will feel how the tongue moves, lifts, and stretches.
 Not all babies require a division on the first appointment, sometimes conservative measures are more appropriate and many parents take their baby to an osteopath or chiropractor to release body tension first.
-I will also show you oral exercises to help release tight oral tissues in your baby.
+I will also show you oral and body exercises to help release tight oral tissues in your baby.

 The Procedure (Frenotomy): If a division is necessary, the procedure is quick and safe.